-I am so excited to be sharing another tutorial for how to make a burlap wreath today!
-I can’t begin to tell you how happy this wreath makes me hanging our front door.
-The pop of orange is just what our door needs for the holidays and this wreath is perfect for all fall through Halloween and Thanksgiving.
+Honestly, I can’t begin to tell you how happy this autumn wreath makes me hanging our front door and the pop of color this fall wreath brings to our home decor.
+This orange hue is just what our door needs for the holidays and this wreath is perfect for all fall through Halloween and Thanksgiving.

 If you haven’t made a burlap wreath before, this tutorial is for you!
 It outlines step-by-step how to recreate this wreath with my picture tutorial.